canonical/certification-docs/Self-Test_Guide-14.04.rst

    setup, but you may need to refer to additional documentation to complete the task if you're not already familiar with MAAS.

--  The test LAN must have one system available to act as a Target for network testing with ``iperf``.
+-  The test LAN must have at least one system available to act as a Target for network testing with ``iperf``.
 Note that accessing an ``iperf`` server that's reachable only via a router may not work, because routing tables are temporarily lost during network testing.
 The ``iperf`` server is